sebafrades/CFD/Mesh_Generation/README.md

 * Elliptic generated meshes: Laplace and Poisson equations

 ## Elliptic Meshes in Channel Domains
-Applies elliptic equations to generate meshes in two channel geometries: one with a rectangular step and one with a parabolic upper boundary.
+Applies elliptic equations to generate meshes in two channel geometries: one with a rectangular step and one with a parabolic bump.

-## Poisson Meshes in Channel Domains
+## Poisson Meshes in Trapezoidal Domain
 Now, we use a Poisson equation to create a mesh on a trapezoidal domain.
 This source terms controls mesh clustering.

-## Poisson Meshes in Channel Domains
+## Poisson Meshes in Channel Domain
-Generates meshes for a 2D duct with a circular arc protrusion using a Poisson (P,Q≠0P,Q \neq 0 P,Q=0) equation.
+Generates meshes for a 2D duct with a parabolic bump using a Poisson (P,Q≠0P,Q \neq 0 P,Q=0) equation.
 Besides, boundary nodes use an algebraic wall-normal clustering.